Standard letter grades

-5. Demonstrate knowledge of how the body’s energy systems work together to meet the demands of low and high intensity, as well as prolonged exercise.
+5. Demonstrate knowledge of how the body’s energy systems work together to meet the demands of low and high intensity as well as prolonged exercise.

-6. Measure/calculate maximal oxygen uptake, lactate threshold, muscular power, body composition as well as interpret results data.
+6. Measure/calculate maximal oxygen uptake, lactate threshold, muscular power, and body composition as well as interpret results data.